choria-legacy/marionette-collective/website/reference/plugins/ddl.md

 Both *:validation* and *:maxlength* are required arguments for the string type of input.

 If you want to allow unlimited length text you can make *:maxlength => 0* but use this with care.

+As of version 2.2.0 a new plugin type called [Validator Plugins][ValidatorPlugins] exist that allow you to supply your own validations for *:string* types.

 #### :list type
 List types provide a list of valid options and only those will be allowed, see an example below: